ysBach/ysBach/README.md

 ## Summary of Education & Affiliations
 (details in CV)
 * Appointed Senior Researcher (2025.05 - ) & PostDoc.
-(2023.09 - 2025.04) @ KASI, SPHEREx mission
+(2023.09 - 2025.04) @ KASI, SPHEREx (NASA) mission
 * PhD. @ SNU, Astronomy (2023)
 * BSc. @ KAIST, Physics (2016)

 ## Research Interest
 My general interest includes **emission and scattering processes on airless objects** in the solar system (theory, observation, experimental data analyses, data reduction and related statistics and coding).

-Currently I am working at KASI (Korea) as a senior researcher for NASA's SPHEREx (solar system science, image simulator and the mission data center pipeline development).
+Currently I am working at KASI (Korea) as an appointed senior researcher for NASA's SPHEREx (solar system science, image simulator and the mission data center pipeline development).

 In *theoretical* approach, the main topics I focus on are:
 * **Thermal** radiation, radiation pressures from airless bodies.